AdobeDocs/experience-manager-65.en/help/sites-authoring/publishing-pages.md

 >
 >* **Replicate / Replication**
 >  These are the technical terms describing the movement of data (for example, page content, files, code, user comments) from one environment to another such as when publishing or reverse-replicating user comments.
->

->[!NOTE]
->
+## Insufficient Privileges {#insufficient-privileges}

->If you do not have the required privileges for publishing a specific page:
+If you do not have the required privileges for publishing a specific page:

->
->* A workflow will be triggered to notify the appropriate person of your request to publish.
+* A workflow will be triggered to notify the appropriate person of your request to publish.
->* This [workflow may have been customized](/help/sites-developing/workflows-models.md#main-pars-procedure-6fe6) by your development team.
+* This [workflow may have been customized](/help/sites-developing/workflows-models.md#main-pars-procedure-6fe6) by your development team.
->* A message will be displayed briefly to notify you that the workflow was triggered.
+* A message will be displayed briefly to notify you that the workflow was triggered.
->

 ## Publishing Pages {#publishing-pages-1}